 I’ll cover these sections as I use them in the lessons.

-We’ll start by removing all the widgets we don’t need from the WordPress dashboard, before removing unwanted posts, changing the default post category, and publishing three pages we need for this phase of the setup.
+We’ll start by removing all the widgets we don’t need from the WordPress dashboard.
+Then we will remove unwanted posts, change the default post category, and publish the pages we need for this course.

 Working our way down the Navigation sidebar on the left I click on posts to see what has been included with the WordPress install.

-By default most WordPress installations include at least one post.
-We don’t need these default posts so I’ll delete this ‘Hello World’ post and empty the trash as well to make sure it is completely gone.
+By default most WordPress installations include at least one sample post.
+We don’t need these posts so I’ll delete this and empty the trash to make sure it is completely gone.

 Default WordPress installs come with a single category, called Uncategorized.